Master Agreement (E204CW)

 8.1 Prohibited Uses.
 Customer shall not provide Customer Content or otherwise access or use Cloud Services in a manner that

 a.
 Spams, spoofs, or phishes email; transmits junk email or offensive or defamatory material; or stalks or makes threats of physical harm;

 d.
 Infringes or misappropriates the rights of any third party;

 e.
-Probes, scans, or tests the vulnerability of Cloud Services or breach any security or authentication measures used by Cloud Services; or
+Probes, scans, or tests the vulnerability of Cloud Services or breach any security or authentication measures used by Cloud Services without written approval from Esri's product security officer; or

 f.
 Benchmarks the availability, performance, or functionality of Cloud Services for competitive purposes.